-WP A - Complex beam dynamics and collective effects: WP A will focus on the complex dynamics in accelerator-generated particle beams with the challenging properties required for FLASH and Microbeam RT.
-To this end, the influence of collective effects will be investigated in the accelerator as well as the beam transport through matter to the irradiation target.
-The investigations will include simulations and experiments with the linear accelerator FLUTE as testbed.
+WP A - Complex beam dynamics and collective effects:

+WP A will focus on the complex dynamics in accelerator-generated particle beams with the challenging properties required for FLASH and Microbeam RT.
+To this end, the influence of collective effects will be investigated in the accelerator as well as on the beam transport through matter onto the irradiation target.
+The investigations will include simulations as well experiments with the linear accelerator FLUTE at KIT as testbed.
 In beam-matter interaction, collective effects have not yet been considered due to the typically significantly more relaxed beam properties in conventional RT.
-Based on my experience with different simulation methods of collective effects such as Monte Carlo, particle tracking, phase-space density propagation and the application of covariance matrices, multiple options will be evaluated for the incorporation into beam-matter interaction calculations.
-Based on this, we will develop a beam propagation simulation taking into account the interaction between beam particles.
+Based on my experience with different simulation methods of collective effects such as Monte Carlo simulations, particle tracking, phase-space density propagation via the Vlasov-Fokker-Planck equation and the application of covariance matrices, multiple options will be evaluated on how collective effects can be incorporated into beam-matter interactions, considering not only single particle effects but also taking into account the interaction between the beam particles.
 The objective of WP A is to achieve increased predictability of the RT beam properties on target by developing a start-to-end simulation including collective effects.

-WP B - Temporal and spatial pulse shape dependence of detection mechanisms and diagnostic tools: The extreme properties of the temporally and spatially structured beams not only affect the beam dynamics but also increase the complexity of applicable detection mechanisms and diagnostic tools.
-A big challenge for dosimetry is the very high dose rate of the short pulses in electron FLASH RT, which lead to an increasing non-linearity in the detector response.
-It is proposed to exploit the flexible pulse-properties combined with the ultra-short electron bunches at FLUTE to test a variety of dosimetry detectors and benchmark the available, theoretical dosimetry correction factors for ion-recombination towards even shorter pulse-length.
+WP B - Temporal and spatial pulse shape dependence of detection mechanisms and diagnostic tools:

+The extreme properties of the temporally and spatially structured beams not only affect the beam dynamics but also increase the complexity of applicable detection mechanisms and diagnostic tools.
+A big challenge in the dosimetric diagnostic are the very high dose rates of the short pulses in electron FLASH RT, which lead to an increasing non-linearity in the dosimetric detector response.
+It is proposed to exploit the flexibile pulseproperties combined with the ultra-short electron bunches at FLUTE to test a variety of dosimetry detector types and benchmark the available, theoretical dosimetry correction factors for ion-recombination towards even shorter pulse-length.
 Furthermore, possibilities for measuring the 2-dimensional dose distribution will be evaluated.
-To test the spatial resolution, the electron beam at FLUTE could be modulated e.g., by using collimators or masks.
-In this context tests of new detector types developed at KIT, such as radiation hard CMOS-pixel detectors, could be incorporated as well as tests at facilities with proton or ion beams (e.g., HIT in Heidelberg or GSI in Darmstadt).
-In addition to RT diagnostics, different shot-by-shot capable accelerator-based diagnostics will be evaluated regarding the required resolution and stability for medical applications.
+To test the spatial resolution, the electron beam at FLUTE could be modulated, for example, by using collimators or a mask at the accelerator exit.
+In this context also tests of new detector types under development at KIT, for example radiation hard CMOS-pixel detectors, could be incorporated as well as tests at facilities with proton or ion beams (e.g., HIT in Heidelberg or the GSI in Darmstadt).
+A dditional to RT beam diagnostics, different accelerator-based diagnostic methods with shot-by-shot capabilities will be evaluated regarding the required resolution and stability for medical applications.
 The objective of WP B is to gain improved insight into the influence of temporal or spatial pulse modulation on detection and diagnostics to provide recommendations for applicable methods depending on the beam parameters.